Azure/Industrial-IoT/docs/manual/readme.md

 4. The Orchestrator microservice does not leverage the IoT Hub device identity for the OPC UA server endpoint but instead creates a new IoT Hub device for the publishing job, so in theory we could have multiple publishing jobs per OPC UA server endpoint.
 However, to maintain backward compatibility with the V1 Publisher REST API, there can only be 1 job per OPC UA server endpoint right now.

 5. A job can contain several `DataSetWriters`.
-A `DataSetWriter` must have a distinct publishing interval (e.g., “publish this data every second”).
-Therefore, if you want to publish a set of OPC UA data items (“nodes”) at different publishing intervals, the orchestrator will create multiple `DataSetWriters`.
+A `DataSetWriter` must have a distinct publishing interval (e.g., "publish this data every second").
+Therefore, if you want to publish a set of OPC UA data items ("nodes") at different publishing intervals, the orchestrator will create multiple `DataSetWriters`.

    > Implementation detail: Right now, the OPC Publisher creates a separate subscription per `DataSetWriter`.

    <img src="media/image3.png" style="width:6.2493in;height:3.33403in" />